Pleurotus nebrodensis: Decline

-Pleurotus nebrodensis was classified as critically endangered is because it is found in an area of less than 100 km2, and the population has become fractured.
+Pleurotus nebrodensis was classified as critically endangered because it is found in an area of less than 100 km2, and the population has become fractured.
 In addition, there are not as many mature fungi, and it is losing its natural habitat.
 An additional reason for the decline is that collectors are now picking unripe specimens.
 It is currently estimated that fewer than 250 Pleurotus nebrodensis reach maturity every year.

 Conservation

 Currently there are no laws to protect Pleurotus nebrodensis.
 Even in protected areas there has not been a ban on picking of unripe specimens.
 However, a draft of rules has been created, and could be approved.
 This draft proposes protecting all ages of the Pleurotus nebrodensis in one part of Madonie Park, a sanctuary, while in another section of the park it will protect any non-mature mushroom.
 In addition to this, this fungus is being grown, like a crop, to reduce the strain on the wild population.
 These fungi that are cultivated for conservation are produced in tunnels that are covered by black nets.
 These cultivated fungi have the same flavor and aroma as the wild specimens.